kekse1/github-markdown.php/README.md

 ## Usage
 Just use the `\kekse\getMarkdownHTML()` function, it'll **return** the HTML code.

+## Configuration
+I put some `define()` into the `github-markdown.inc.php`, which needs to be in the same directory as the script itself.

+So it's easier to update the script to newer versions.

 ## Dependencies
 The `cURL` PHP module.
 Should be installed most times, but if not, on Debian/Linux it's enough to just `apt install php-curl`.